-But the decisive check to Clausel's offensive was given by Clinton and the 6th Division, who advancing straight before them-over the ground previously traversed by Cole-fell upon, overlapped at both ends, and thoroughly discomfited in close musketry duel the nine battalions of Bonnet's division, which had pressed forward close to the Lesser Arapile, as if to insert a wedge in the British line.
-Unsupported by Boyer's dragoons, who had shot their bolt too early, and were now re-forming far to the rear, this French division was badly cut up.
-Each of the three regiments which had taken part in its advance lost more than 500 men in the struggle 1: they fell back in disorder towards the hill behind them, and their rout compelled Clausel's division to give way also, since it exposed its flank to the oncoming line of Hulse's brigade on Clinton's right.
-Moreover the Great Arapile had to be evacuated, for while the routed troops passed away to its left rear, the 1st British Division was soon after seen steadily advancing towards its right.
-The regiment on the hill (the 120th) was exposed to be cut off and surrounded, and hastily ran down the back of the mount: while retreating it was much molested by the skirmishers of the German Legion Brigade of the 1st Division.
-It lost heavily, and the battery that had been on the summit was captured before it could get away.
+But the decisive check to Clausel's offensive was given by Clinton and the 6th Division, who advancing straight before them-over the ground previously traversed by Cole-fell upon, overlapped at both ends, and thoroughly discomfited in closmusketry duel the nine battalions of Bonnet's division, which had pressed forward close to the Lesser Arapile, as if to insera wedge in the British line.
+Unsupported by Boyer's dragoons who had shot their bolt too early, and were now re-forming fa to the rear, this French division was badly cut up.
+Each d the three regiments which had taken part in its advance los more than 500 men in the struggle 1; they fell back in disorde towards the hill behind them, and their rout compelled Clausel division to give way also, since it exposed its flank to the oncoming line of Hulse's brigade on Clinton's right.
+Moreove the Great Arapile had to be evacuated, for while the route troops passed away to its left rear, the 1st British Divisic was soon after seen steadily advancing towards its right. regiment on the hill (the 120th) was exposed to be cut off ar surrounded, and hastily ran down the back of the mount: whi retreating it was much molested by the skirmishers of th German Legion Brigade of the 1st Division.
+It lost heavil and the battery that had been on the summit was captured before it could get away.